erdogant/irelease/README.md

 # 1. Go into your package directory
 # 2. start ptyhon
 # 3. Import irelease, run irelease.make_script()
-# 4. A new file (release.sh) is created in your package directory.
+# 4. A new file (release.sh and release.py) is created in your package directory.
-# 5. Run it.
+# 5. Run it one of them to release your package.

 # $ python
 import irelease